Pascal-So/peg-solitaire/report/paper.typ

 $

 Note however, that a larger $k$ increases the number of bits that are set to 1 in the bloom filter.
 This negatively affects the compression ratios achieved by Brotli and other methods.
-It turns out that the better compression on $k = 1$ outperforms the better false positive rates on $k > 1$, as can be seen in @fig:k_compression.
+It turns out that across all size ranges, the better compression on $k = 1$ outperforms the better false positive rates on $k > 1$, as can be seen in @fig:k_compression.

-#figure(
-  image("img/k-vs-compression.pdf"),
-  placement: top,
-  caption: [
-    Comparing false positive rates for compressed and uncompressed bloom filters with different values of $k$.
-While
-    $k = 3$ is optimal among all uncompressed filters of size 12 MB, we see that $k = 1$ yields a lower false positive rate at 12 MB if we allow for Brotli compression.
-  ],
-) <fig:k_compression>

 == Hashing Method & Filter Size